How leadership teams develop – from competition to co-creation

 Stage 4: Cooperation

 Individuals proactively think about the joint agenda and how each team member can enable the others.
 The team begins to enjoy notable successes through working closely outside of formal meetings to joint problem solve.
 Pride in performance grows.
-The team becomes less dependant on the leader and no longer needs to escalate everything upwards for a decision.
+The team becomes less dependent on the leader and no longer needs to escalate everything for a decision.
 It is developing an ability to manage paradoxes.

 Stage 5: Collaboration

 The team has a reputation for high performance – it sees diverse views and tension as a source of competitive advantage, reflected in meetings which are much more energising and build both resilience and momentum.
-Strong meeting governance ensures a deliberate focus on co-creating solutions to wicked problems, whilst operational day to day issues are picked up outside the team.
-Members are expert at leading out and wearing two hats– their functional and their team.
+Strong meeting governance ensures a deliberate focus on co-creating solutions to wicked problems, whilst operational day-to-day issues are picked up outside the team.
+Members are expert at leading out and wearing two hats – their functional and their team.